Indian

 Step 1: Preparing the Dosa Batter

-1. Soak Ingredients: Rinse the rice, urad dal, and fenugreek seeds.
-Soak them separately for at least 4-6 hours.
+1. Soak Ingredients: Rinse the rice, urad dal, and fenugreek seeds separately.
+Soak them for at least 4–6 hours in water.

-2. Grind to a Smooth Paste: Grind the soaked rice and dal separately into a smooth batter, adding water as needed.
-Combine both batters, add salt, and mix well.
+2. Grind to a Smooth Paste: Grind the soaked rice and dal separately into a smooth batter, adding water gradually.
+Combine the batters, add salt, and mix well.

 Step 2: Making the Potato Masala Filling

 2. Prepare the Tadka (Tempering): Heat oil in a pan, add mustard seeds, and let them splutter.
-Then add cumin seeds, curry leaves, and green chilies.
+Add cumin seeds, curry leaves, and green chilies.

-3. Cook the Onions: Add sliced onions to the tadka and sauté until translucent.
+3. Sauté Onions: Add sliced onions and cook until translucent.

-4. Add Spices and Potatoes: Stir in turmeric powder and salt, then add the mashed potatoes.
-Mix well and cook for 2-3 minutes.
+4. Add Spices and Potatoes: Stir in turmeric powder and salt.
+Then, add the mashed potatoes and mix well.
+Cook for 2–3 minutes and finish with a splash of lemon juice for tang.

 Step 3: Preparing Coconut Chutney

-1. Blend Ingredients: In a blender, combine grated coconut, roasted chana dal, green chili, ginger, and salt.
-Add water gradually and blend to a smooth consistency.
+1. Blend Ingredients: Combine grated coconut, roasted chana dal, green chili, ginger, and salt in a blender.
+Add water gradually to achieve a smooth consistency.

-2. Optional Tadka: For added flavor, you can temper mustard seeds, curry leaves, and dried red chilies in oil and pour over the chutney.
+2. Optional Tadka: Temper mustard seeds, curry leaves, and dried red chilies in oil and pour over the chutney.

 Step 4: Cooking the Sambar

-2. Cook the Vegetables: In a separate pot, cook the carrots, drumsticks, and tomatoes with tamarind pulp and sambar powder.
+2. Prepare Vegetables: Cook carrots, drumsticks, and tomatoes with tamarind pulp and sambar powder in a pot.

-4. Tadka: Heat oil in a pan, add mustard seeds, cumin seeds, dried red chilies, and curry leaves.
-Pour this tadka over the sambar.
+4. Add Tadka: In a separate pan, heat oil and temper mustard seeds, cumin seeds, dried red chilies, and curry leaves.
+Pour this over the sambar.

 Step 5: Cooking the Dosa